-WARNING: This product contains chemicals known to the State of California to cause cancer.
+AWARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.

 Wash hands after handling.

 SPECIFICATIONS

 LOCATION OF MODEL NUMBER

 To request service information or replacement parts, the service center will require the complete model number of your microwave oven.
 The number is on the inside of the door frame as shown in the illustration below.